n0mad/octopi/README.md

 ## I want to train my own models and use them
+In short, one can train a CharRNN model (included as a submodule) and then dump it into a model.json file using the model_dump.py script.

+More detailed description to be added.

 ## Five-line tutorials of arithmetic coding and recurrent neural networks